mage-hq/magento-2-shop-by-brand/README.md

 # magento-2-shop-by-brand
-Magento 2 Shop by Brand allows you to create, customize brands, assign products to that brand, engage customers in shopping activities with their favorite brands.
+Magento 2 Shop by Brand extension lets you snappily create, customize brands, assign products to any brand, and encourage guests to shop from their favored brands

 Please go to https://magehq.com/magento-2-shop-by-brand.html buy extension